Junior Stanislas

 He started his career in the youth team of West Ham United at the age of 10 in 2000.
 He signed a three-year academy contract in the summer of 2006, playing regularly for the under-18 side and reserves.
 In November 2008, he joined League One club Southend United on a six-week loan.
 He made his first-team debut for West Ham in March 2009, at the age of 19.
 He signed a three-and-a-half-year contract in April 2009.

 In August 2011, he joined Championship club Burnley on a three-year contract for an undisclosed fee.
 In June 2014 he signed for Bournemouth on a free transfer, helping them to the Championship title in his first season.
-In September 2018 he signed a contract extension with Bournemouth until 2021.
+He remained at Bournemouth until the end of his playing career and then from 2023 until July 2025 he was the club's under-18s assistant coach.

 Club career

 West Ham United

 Born in Kidbrooke, London, Stanislas first joined West Ham United as a schoolboy at the age of 10.
 In May 2006, Stanislas signed a three-year academy scholarship.
 He made his Premier Academy League debut in a 3–2 defeat to Watford on 8 April 2006, at the age of 16.
 He became a regular for the academy in the 2006–07 season, appearing 26 times and scoring 9 goals as West Ham finished as runners-up to Arsenal.
 He carried his goalscoring form into the 2007–08 season, scoring 10 goals in 24 appearances.
 He made his Premier Reserve League debut on 29 August 2007, in a 2–1 defeat to Aston Villa.
 His first goals came in the 8–0 rout over Derby County, as he netted a brace.
 He was part of the first-team squad that travelled to North America in the summer of 2008 for the pre-season tour.
 He started the 2008–09 season in the reserves, scoring his first goal of the season on 21 October 2008, in a 1–0 home win over Arsenal.